 Our Red Oak Ridge development in Hot Springs, Arkansas incorporates many of the same environmentally conscious practices.
 Large areas within and around the neighborhoods are set aside as greenspace.
 Walking paths connect the neighborhoods and traverse through adjacent forestland.
 In addition, Red Oak includes two man-made lakes that provide stormwater detention for the development.
 The area surrounding the lakes retains its natural vegetative cover to limit erosion and sedimentation.
 We have developed a fish management program to enhance fishing and we prohibit motorized boats to maintain water quality and a peaceful environment.

 Our rural land sales efforts have focused on lands that we have identified as non-strategic or that have a higher and better use than timberland management.
 These higher uses can be the result of conservation objectives, demand for rural recreational real estate, or other uses such as solar energy sites.
 In Minnesota, rural lands have been in high demand for both conservation and recreational purposes, and we have largely completed a strategic initiative to sell these lands over the last 15 years.
 In Arkansas, and our other southern states, rural land sales tend to focus more on recreation and adjacent landowner interest.
 The merger with Deltic Timber provided additional future lands for sale that were analyzed through our land stratification process.
-In total, we have currently identified 102,000 rural acres that we intend to sell over time.
+Our merger with CatchMark increased our ownership in Georgia, South Carolina, and Alabama.
+Over time we will research and identify those specific areas and properties that are best-suited for conservation outcomes.

 We are proud to have a significant amount of conservation outcomes from our rural land sales, totaling nearly 240,000 acres since 2004.
 More recently, since 2018, approximately 70% of our rural land sales acreage has been for conservation outcomes with nearly all the remaining 30% for recreational purposes.
 These conservation outcomes have been particularly prevalent in Minnesota where our lands were scattered in areas with unique recreational values and wildlife habitats.
 In Idaho, early conservation transactions included a conservation easement on over 50,000 acres as part of Idaho’s Forest Legacy Program along the scenic St. Joe River.
 The St. Joe River is a blue-ribbon Westslope cutthroat trout fishery and the easement permanently secured public access and protected wildlife habitat and sustainable forest management in perpetuity.
 In Arkansas, we partnered with and sold land to the Central Arkansas Water District, which had established a 4,500-acre land purchase program to acquire properties with the objective of safeguarding one of the largest sources of drinking water in the region – Lake Maumelle and the Maumelle River.
 The purchases enabled specific restoration initiatives in the watershed by focusing on minimizing erosion and silting in the lake and preventing development.
 A notable Arkansas conservation outcome this year was the sale to The Nature Conservancy to extend the Blue Mountain Nature Reserve, adding nature and bike trails for public use.